jywu511/jywu511.github.io/_pages/about.md

   - /about.html
 ---

-I am a 'zero-year' Ph.D. student of Biomedical Engineering at Shanghai Jiao Tong University, advised by [Prof. Guangzhong Yang](https://imr.sjtu.edu.cn/Keynote_Speaker/3049.html) and [Prof. Yun Gu](https://imr.sjtu.edu.cn/en/po_facultyv/531.html).
+I am a Ph.D. student of Biomedical Engineering at Shanghai Jiao Tong University, advised by [Prof. Guangzhong Yang](https://imr.sjtu.edu.cn/Keynote_Speaker/3049.html) and [Prof. Yun Gu](https://imr.sjtu.edu.cn/en/po_facultyv/531.html).
 My research interest lies at medical image analysis, surgical robotics, and computer vision.
 I am particularly interested in Navigation of pulmonary interventional robot in the bronchus.

 I received my B.S. degree from Shanghai Jiao Tong University.
 I have worked as a research intern with Prof. Alan Yuille at the Johns Hopkins University; Prof. Cihang Xie at the University of California, Santa Cruz; Prof. Guoyan Zheng at the Institude of Medical Robotics.

 My resume can be downloaded through this link [CV](https://github.com/jywu511/jywu511.github.io/blob/master/_CV/CV_Junyang%20Wu.pdf).

+## News
+* A paper about self-supervised depth and odometry estimation is accepted by Medical Image Analysis (IF=11.8).
+* A paper about test time adaptation is accepted by IROS 2025.
+* A paper about efficient domain adaptation and Gaussian Splatting is accepted by ICRA 2025.
+* A paper about visual prompting tuning is accepted by TMLR.

 ## Awards
 * 2022  Rong Chang Scholarship